ibm-cloud-docs/cloud-object-storage/libraries/python.md

             multipart_chunksize=part_size
         )

-        # the upload_fileobj method will automatically execute a multi-part upload based on the transfer config options
+        # the upload_fileobj method will automatically execute a multi-part upload
+        # in 5 MB chunks for all files over 15 MB
         with open(file_path, "rb") as file_data:
             cos.Object(bucket, name).upload_fileobj(
                 Fileobj=file_data,